Project-Corp-Astro/Corp_Astro_Server_Trial/README.md

 For more details, see the [Mobile Analytics API Documentation](/docs/mobile-analytics-api-readme.md).

-## Recent Updates
+## Implementation Status

+The Corp Astro backend server has been implemented with the following key features:

 ### Version 1.6.0 (2025-05-17)

 1. **Content Generation System**
-   - Implemented infrastructure for delivering daily horoscopes and monthly reports
+   - ✅ Implemented infrastructure for delivering daily horoscopes and monthly reports
-   - Created models for content items, user content interactions, and business profiles
+   - ✅ Created models for content items, user content interactions, and business profiles
-   - Added API endpoints for retrieving personalized content based on subscription tier
+   - ✅ Added API endpoints for retrieving personalized content based on subscription tier
-   - Implemented content favoriting and rating functionality
+   - ✅ Implemented content favoriting and rating functionality

 2. **Free Tools Backend**
-   - Developed numerology service for business name and tagline analysis using Chaldean numerology
+   - ✅ Developed numerology service for business name and tagline analysis using Chaldean numerology
-   - Created API endpoints for free tools with no authentication required
+   - ✅ Created API endpoints for free tools with no authentication required
-   - Implemented compatibility checking between business names and taglines
+   - ✅ Implemented compatibility checking between business names and taglines
-   - Added detailed interpretations and business implications for numerology results
+   - ✅ Added detailed interpretations and business implications for numerology results

 3. **Mobile Analytics API**
-   - Implemented comprehensive tracking of user interactions, screen views, and app lifecycle events
+   - ✅ Implemented comprehensive tracking of user interactions, screen views, and app lifecycle events
-   - Added support for A/B testing with variant assignment and conversion tracking
+   - ✅ Added support for A/B testing with variant assignment and conversion tracking
-   - Created batch processing for efficient data handling and offline support
+   - ✅ Created batch processing for efficient data handling and offline support
-   - Developed feature usage tracking for data-driven decision making
+   - ✅ Developed feature usage tracking for data-driven decision making

+4. **Integration Points**
+   - ✅ Prepared integration points with Astro Engine for chart calculations
+   - ✅ Set up infrastructure for Astro Ratan AI agent integration
+   - ✅ Created endpoints for Super Admin Panel (SAP) integration

 ### May 2025 Updates